MichaelCurrin/auto-tag/README.md

 - Released under [MIT](/LICENSE) by [@MichaelCurrin](https://github.com/MichaelCurrin).
 - Feel free to use and modify.
-- Please include this license in your repo or copy of the script.
+- Please keep the license link that is in the script.